(updated June 2013)

 Michael Bradley's position with Florida State's Basketball team includes creating rigorous schedules and strength and conditioning endurance regimes.
 Along with Head Coach Leonard Hamilton, Bradley brings knowledge and immense energy in maintaining high performance levels in the weight room.
 He has commitment and dedication with the basketball team in the Basketball Training Facility which keeps the Seminoles as an elite Division I Program.

-Bradley, who is in his 11th season at Florida State, helped the Seminoles win the ACC Championship in 2012 and play in a school record four consecutive NCAA Tournaments (2009, 2010, 2011 and 2012).
+Bradley, who is in his 12th season at Florida State, helped the Seminoles win the ACC Championship in 2012 and play in a school record four consecutive NCAA Tournaments (2009, 2010, 2011 and 2012) and play in eight consecutive postseason tournaments entering the 2013-14 season.

 Bradley designed and equipped the state-of-the-art weight room in the Seminoles' Basketball Training Facility that opened in 2002.
 The weight room is considered to be one of the best and most complete in all of Division I sports.